Insights

 RISC-V aims to reduce the reliance on proprietary ISAs and remove the complexity in designing processor cores.

-The RISC-V concept began in 2010 as a UC Berkeley's Parallel Computing Laboratory research project.
+The RISC-V concept originated in 2010 as a research project at the University of California, Berkeley's Parallel Computing Laboratory.
 Today, RISC-V is in its fifth generation, and RISC International is a global nonprofit organization that owns the RISC-V ISA intellectual property.
-The RISC-V Foundation is its membership organization, comprising 3,950 members across 70 countries, including academic institutions, nonprofits, government agencies, individuals, and influencers in the processor industry, including Alibaba Group, Google, Intel, Nvidia, Qualcomm, SiFive, and the open-source consortium Linux Foundation.
-These members are responsible for promoting, advancing, and standardizing RISC-V and maintaining the RISC-V specifications and documentation.
+The RISC-V Foundation is a global membership organization with 3,950 members spanning 70 countries.
+Its diverse member base includes academic institutions, nonprofits, government agencies, individual contributors, and key industry players such as Alibaba Group, Google, Intel, Nvidia, Qualcomm, SiFive, and the Linux Foundation, an open-source consortium.
+These members collectively work to promote and advance the RISC-V architecture, drive standardization across the ecosystem, and maintain the official RISC-V specifications and documentation.

 Today, RISC-V adoptions are growing in sync with the rising demand for efficient, customized CPUs that support the newer workloads of this era's advanced applications.